-The Superintendent's Office (276-403-5157) is in Room 222 on the second floor of the Martinsville Administration Building located at 55 West Church Street.
+The Director of Water Resources is Andy Lash.
+His office (276-403-5157) is in Room 222 on the second floor of the Martinsville Administration Building located at 55 West Church Street.

 The Beaver Creek Reservoir, with a 1.3 billion gallon capacity, is the primary water supply source for the City of Martinsville.
 The facility is located approximately two miles north of the City near Patrick Henry Community College.
 The 175-acre lake also provides a recreational area for activities such as picnicking, fishing and boating.
 A Lake Warden (276-656-5179) maintains security and regulates recreational functions.
 Click here for Rules & Regulations for Reservoir.